f5devcentral/volterra-workshop-10x/docs/class3/module1/lab3/lab3.rst

 .. warning:: If nothing happens when you click SAVE, open the browser console, and check the error.
 Looks like there is a UI bug, and you need to check the box ``IP Settings Configuration``.

+* Come back to VoltConsole, and accept the registration.
+Add some coordonates (the ones you want)

+.. note:: Wait for the node to be GREEN, upgrade the node if required.

 |

 Discover the Colors service